Wäre Gesanges voll unser Mund: Text and music

 The song "Wäre Gesanges voll unser Mund" is in four stanzas which all end with the same four lines that express that however we try to praise God, it is still not enough to cover his greatness ("so reichte es nicht, dich, Gott, unsern Gott, recht zu loben", in English: "it would still not suffice to praise you, God, our God, in the right way").
-The beginning four lines of the stanzas imagine ways to praise God, in the first stanza songs filling the mouth like the sea and its roaring, in the second stanza sparkle in the eyes and dancing feet, in the third stanza hands streched out like eagles wings, and in the last stanza trying to name all occurrences of Gods goodness.
+The beginning four lines of the stanzas imagine ways to praise God, in the first stanza songs filling the mouth like the sea and its roaring, in the second stanza sparkle in the eyes and dancing feet, in the third stanza hands stretched out like eagles wings, and in the last stanza trying to name all occurrences of Gods goodness.

 The melody by Veciana begins in E minor and a 6/8 metre.
 Most phrases begin with a long note of 3 or more often 4 eighth notes, followed by movements in eighth notes.
 The refrain is in G major, but ends openly.
 The repeated call in the refrain, "dich, Gott" ("you, God") is a leap upwards of a fifth to D, the highest note which is held for more than one measure.